ShinyRice/citpass/README.md

 - Creating the file where passwords will be stored, which is hardcoded for now to $HOME/.local/share/citpass/passwords

 - Adding passwords to this file.
-Each password will have metadata associated to it stored in the file as well
+Each password will have metadata associated to it stored in the file too, with the following entry format, taken after KeePass,

+Title:
+Username:
+Password:
+URL:
+Notes:

 - Listing passwords

 - Removing passwords and associated metadata

 - Retrieving a password from the file.
-For now, there's only the option of printing it to stdout, but when this program is far along enough, I plan on piping it directly to clipboard
+At first, there will only be the option of printing it to stdout, but when this program is far along enough, I plan on piping it directly to clipboard, by making use of xclip in X11 and wl-clipboard in Wayland

 # Motivation